Click Here To Schedule A Consultation

 Ice pick acne scars are a type of atrophic scar with deep, narrow, v-shaped indentations on the skin’s surface.
 Ice pick scars are typically 2 mm wide or smaller, often resembling enlarged pores.
 This type of acne scar appears as though the skin was punctured with a sharp tool, such as an icepick.
 Icepick scars extend deep into the dermal layers of skin and are often caused by severe inflammation associated with nodular or cystic acne lesions.
 An infected, inflamed cyst or nodule can cause irreparable damage to the underlying skin tissue, resulting in skin perforation.
 This causes the appearance of a deep and narrow hole, characteristic of an ice pick scar.

-Ice pick scars are the most difficult acne scar to treat effectively.
+Ice pick scars are the most difficult acne scars to treat effectively.
 Luckily, several viable ice-pick acne scar treatment options are available at Dr. Green’s private dermatology office in the Upper East Side of NYC, including punch excision and punch grafting.
 Punch excision is a technique that involves performing a small excision of the scar, utilizing a punch biopsy tool.
 After the scar is surgically removed, the wound is sutured or glued together and allowed to heal.
 Punch grafting is a procedure that entails taking a skin graft from behind the ear and using it to close the defect in the skin.
 This type of procedure, however, is usually reserved for deeper and larger scars.
 In your consultation, Dr. Green will evaluate your scars and help you determine the most appropriate treatment options.

 II – Boxcar Scars